“The warmth, the feeling, the swing, the beat, the everything, were there.”

 It’s interesting to note how much more complex and involved Barbarin’s (and Foster’s) playing is in this smaller and more informal setting than in Russell’s large ensemble.
 Both men clearly understood the eternal ‘number of musicians vs. amount of available musical space’ equation, and were able to adapt their contributions to suit the situation in which they found themselves.
 The next month Morton would go on to record some excellent trio sides with Zutty Singleton on drums, whose overall approach on those sessions seems to closely echo Barbarin’s on these, which poses a few interesting possibilities.
 Perhaps Paul was Morton’s first call for the trio date but couldn’t make it?
 Perhaps Zutty was inspired by Barbarin’s playing?
 Perhaps Morton’s famously exacting control over his bands meant both drummers received similar instructions, and arrived at similar results?
 We’ll never know for certain.
 Suffice to say, recording with Morton was another career highlight for Barbarin, whose ‘crowded year’ was drawing towards a close – although not before he had made some amazing and amusing records under leadership of the ‘gaspipe’ clarinettist and contortionist Wilton Crawley, whose unique style involved a range of percussive slap-tonguing effects and weird chicken impersonations.
 Barbarin later recalled that Crawley wanted to record whilst standing on his head, as he was used to doing onstage, but the record executives wouldn’t allow it.

 From what little record there is, as a person Barbarin seems to have been gregarious and something of a ladies’ man.
 Photos from the period (see top of page) reveal that he was a handsome chap and rather a dapper dresser.
 Pops Foster’s autobiography contains a wealth of interesting and amusing anecdotes about the musicians’ life in the ‘twenties, particularly the antics of famous, excitable and mostly single young men out on the road in the midst of the excesses of the Jazz Age.
 Foster paints his erstwhile rhythm section colleague as a fun-loving but deeply superstitious man, whose fear of ghosts and snakes often made him the target of practical jokes by his peers!
-We can also hear what his voice sounded like; on the King Oliver’s Dixie Syncopators recording of ‘Deep Henderson’, at 0:36 Barbarin is heard to loudly shout out “OH PLAY IT, MISTER RUSSELL!” over Luis Russell’s piano solo.
+We can also hear what his voice sounded like; on the King Oliver’s Dixie Syncopators recording of ‘Deep Henderson’, at 0:36 Barbarin is heard to loudly shout out “OH PLAY IT, MR. RUSSELL!” over Luis Russell’s piano solo.
+He also left several lengthy recorded recollections in Tulane University’s Hogan Jazz Archive, which can be heard via their website.
 Barbarin was utterly dedicated to the music which was his life; unlike many of his contemporaries he never retired from the business and continued to perform literally until the very moment of his death, whilst playing snare drum in a New Orleans parade, in 1969.